RicardoFroeseler/RicardoFroeseler/README.md

 <h1 align="center">Hi 👋, I'm Ricardo Froeseler</h1>
 <h3 align="center">A self-taught programmer in training designer by passion who loves games and drawings.😜</h3>

-> "Ser ruim em alguma coisa é o
+> "Being bad at something is the
-> primeiro passo para se tornar
+> first step to become
-> bom em alguma coisa"
+> good at something "
 >
 > Adventure time.